 - Also don’t forget about personal water storage needs that can be accomplished through water bottles, water bladders, or water bags.

-- If you are hiking into your campsite or it is not feasible for you to bring all the potable water you will need for hydration a good option to consider are water filters or purifiers, there are many different ways to go with water purification from hand pump filters to water treatment drops.
+- If you are hiking into your campsite or it is not feasible for you to bring all the potable water you will need for hydration a good option to consider is water filters or purifiers, there are many different ways to go with water purification from hand pump filters to water treatment drops.

 This list of tips and tricks should go along way in helping you set up the perfect campsite.
 Happy Camping!!!